 Like the aspectual inflected progressive (30), it allows only long-distance clitic placement, (40).
 But since the embedded verb is an infinitive, it allows enclitics, (41), which are not possible with the finite verbs in the inflected aspectual counterpart.

-(40) U stek a * (u) man’dʒɛ.
+(40) U stek a (*u) man’dʒɛ.

 it(cl) stay.1sg at it(cl) eat.inf